-The following example shows the JUSTIN 808 correcting a timing error that was purposely introduced to illustrate this action.
-The diversity delay in the FM airchain was increased by 500 samples, which was quickly correlated and displayed on the auto-ranging Measured Delay screen.
+The following example shows the JUSTIN 808 correcting a timing error that was purposely introduced to illustrate autocorrelation and delay correction action.

+In this example, the diversity delay in the FM airchain was increased by 500 samples, which was quickly correlated and displayed on the auto-ranging Measured Delay screen.
 The Applied Delay readout shows the JUSTIN 808 slowly correcting the error at the default rate of 50 samples per second.
-Implications of faster correction rates were mentioned in the Quick-Start Setup section, and are discussed in greater detail later.
+Implications of faster correction rates were mentioned in the Quick-Start Setup section, and are discussed again in greater detail a bit later.